 Portable Installation Suite

-When you unpack the zipfile, everything that's needed is contained in a master folder called simply Meteor: its component folders and files are illustrated in the diagram opposite.
+When you unpack the zipfile, everything that's needed is contained in a master folder called MeteorGIS: its component folders and files are illustrated in the diagram opposite.

 Meteor s-files are then saved in the S_file folder.

 Before you start ...

 There are several things that you have to do to make the setup fully operational.